imeleges/REMA_Dubai/README.md

 ***

-## 1 & 2 bedroom aparments analysis
+## 1 & 2 bedroom apartments analysis
 For current tasks in this project on the next steps will be reviewed apartments for 1 and 2 bedrooms listings.

 ### Prices